evansmusomi/design-patterns/README.md

 ### 6. Singleton Pattern

 **Gist**:
-- Singleton pattern ensures a class has only one instance and provides global access to it
+- Singleton pattern ensures a class has only one instance and provides global access to it.

 **Benefit(s)**:
 - *Use of this pattern is cautioned against*.
 However, if you're sure you'll never need more than one instance of a class, the pattern helps you achieve that.